mrigorir/awesome_books/README.md

 - Create a localStorage to make data persist on the browser.

-- Use Classes, constructor and method to get an organized, clean, and better-performance code.
+- Use Classes, constructors,s, and methods to get an organized, clean, and better-performance code.

 - Use bootstrap and CSS to style the HTML.